Derandomizing Multivariate Polynomial Factoring for Low Degree Factors: Conclusion

-\paragraph{Acknowledgements} P.D.\ is supported by the project titled~``Computational Hardness of Lattice Problems and Implications", funded by National Research Foundation (NRF) Singapore.
+P.D.\ is supported by the SUG Grant (\#025774-00001) \emph{Debordering and Derandomization in Algebraic Complexity} funded by Nanyang Technological University.
 T.T's research supported by DFG grant TH 472/5-2.
 A.S.\ was supported by DFG grant TH 472/5-1 when the work started.